rodnaph/decker/README.md

 ## Using as Library

-To use Decker as a library just add it to your Leiningen project file, the you can include it like this:
+To use Decker as a library just grab it [from Clojars](https://clojars.org/rodnaph/decker) and add it to your Leiningen project file, the you can include it like this:

 ```clojure
 (:require [decker.core :as decker])